-Crocus 'Zwanenburg' is a cultivar noted for its ease of growth and it holds the prestigious RHS Award of Garden Merit.
-It flowers earlier than Dutch Crocus, breaking winter’s spell with their beauty.
+This cultivar is noted for its ease of growth and holds the prestigious RHS Award of Garden Merit.

 Crocus can act as bee hotels!
 In the early days of winter, bees have been known to shelter in the safe harbour of the crocus blooms over night.
-As the petals open and close with the sun, the bees are assured of a relaxing night amid the blooms, emerging, refreshed in the morning after a good night’s rest and with a nice dose of pollen.
+As the petals open and close with the sun, the bees are assured of a relaxing night inside the blooms, emerging refreshed in the morning after a good night’s rest and with a nice measure of pollen.

 Crocus 'Zwanenburg' grows best in Cool to Mediterranean climates where they impress in rockeries, beds, lawn plantings and pots.
-Plant in a sunny spot into well drained soil.
-Crocus will tolerate light shade, such as under deciduous trees, especially in warmer zones.
-They adore winter sun, and need it to flower, but should be kept cool (by shade or mulch) in summer.
+Plant in a sunny spot with well drained soil.
+Crocus will tolerate light shade, such as under deciduous trees, especially in warmer zones, but they need the sun to open their petals.
+They should be kept cool (by shade or mulch) in summer.

-Crocus 'Zwanenburg' bulbs don't need to be lifted every year, so you can allow them to naturalise and only dig and divide after four or five years.
+Crocus 'Zwanenburg' bulbs don't need to be lifted every year, so you can allow them to naturalise and only dig and divide as required when they become crowded after four or five years.
 It is a good idea to protect new growth from slugs and snails.
-Fertilise your Crocus annually in winter and spring.
+You can fertilise your Crocus annually in winter and or spring depending on your soil.

 Winter to Spring